 - Chlorella is a whole-food that contains a wide array of vitamins, minerals and enzymes.
 It helps build the immune system, detoxifies heavy metals and other pesticides in the body, improves the digestive system, improves energy levels and normalize blood sugar and blood pressure.
 Take two capsules three times a day.

-- Vitamin E, containing natural alpha tocopherol, (d-alpha tocopherol is synthetic), that is not from a soy source, 400 IU twice a day.
+- Vitamin E, containing natural alpha tocopherol, (dl-alpha tocopherol is synthetic), that is not from a soy source, 400 IU twice a day.

 3. Kill off Candida overgrowthThere are many anti-fungal agents that kill off Candida overgrowth, including raw garlic, apple cider vinegar, olive leaf extract and Pau d'arco.

-Raw apple cider vinegar - Raw apple cider vinegar and Candida do not get along.
+Raw apple cider vinegar and Candida do not get along.
 Take a tablespoon of apple cider vinegar and mix it with a glass of water and drink before every meal.
 The apple cider vinegar helps to fight off the intestinal yeast overgrowth by actually killing the yeast, creating a die off reaction.
-Raw unfiltered apple cider vinegar creates an unfriendly environment for the yeast, while helping create a good environment for friendly gut flora.
+Raw unfiltered apple cider vinegar creates an unfriendly environment for the yeast while helping create a good environment for friendly gut flora.

-Olive Leaf Extract - Olive leaf extract can kill invading fungus rather than just inhibiting its growth.
-It contains a a phenolic compound called oleuropein, which has antiviral, anti-fungal, antiprotozoal, and antibacterial properties.
-Take as directed on the product label.
+Olive leaf extract can kill invading fungus rather than just inhibiting its growth.
+It contains a phenolic compound called oleuropein, which has antiviral,

-Pau d’arco - Pau d’arco is the bark of a rainforest tree which is inherently anti-fungal (also known as Taheebo or Lepacho tea).
-Pau d’arco may be taken in a capsule or a tea.
-Take capsules as directed on the product label or drink 3 cups of tea per day.
+Pau d’arco is the bark of a rainforest tree which is inherently anti-fungal (also known as Taheebo or

 - Taking an Epsom salts bath also draws toxins out through the skin and helps minimized die-off symptoms (add two cups, or 500 grams, of Epsom salts to warm bath water).